-The Beginnning Hashing originated in December 1938 in Kuala Lumpur, when a group of British colonial officers and expatriates began meeting on Monday evenings to run, in a fashion patterned after the traditional British Paper Chase or "Hare and Hounds", to rid themselves of the excesses of the previous weekend.
-The original members included, Albert Stephen Ignatius "G" Gispert, Cecil Lee, Frederick "Horse" Thomson, Ronald "Torch" Bennett, Eric Galvin, and H.M.
-Doig.
+Hashing began in December 1938 in Kuala Lumpur, when a group of British colonial officers and expatriates began meeting on Monday evenings to run, in a fashion pattered after the traditional British Paper Chase or "Hare and Hounds", to rid themselves of the excesses of the weekend.

-The Death & Re-Birth Hashing was suspended during World War II after the invasion of Malaya, but was re-started in 1946, after the war with most of the original group, with the exception of Gispert, who was killed on 11 February 1942 during the Japanese invasion of Singapore, an event commemorated by many chapters by an annual Gispert Memorial Run.
+Hashing was suspended during World War II after the invasion of Malaya, but was re-started in 1946, after the war with most of the original group, with the exception Gispert, who was sadly killed on 11 February 1942 during the Japanese invasion of Singapore, many Hash chapters commemorate this event with an annual Gispert Memorial Run.

-A second group was founded in 1947 in Italy, but the growth of Hashing remained small until 1962, when a third chapter was founded in Singapore.
-The idea then spread throughout Malaysia during the 60s, with chapters forming in numerous locations around the world.
-There are now over 2000 clubs spread out over all seven continents.
+A second group was founded in Italy in 1947, but the growth in new chapters remained slow until 1962, when a third chapter was founded in Singapore.
+The idea then spread throughout Malaysia during the 60s with chapters forming around the world.
+There are now over 2,000 clubs spread out over all seven Continents.